meretimounika/Festival-Sales-Analysis/README.md

 - In the states with low generating revenue the traditional festival significance products need promoted i.e., product categories designed for their region.
 - Focus on high income generating occupation as they are the main drives of the festival sales and stock the inventory for their needs and wants during the festival period.
 ## Tools and Technologies
-- SQL – for data column filtering
+SQL – for data column filtering<br>
-- Power query – for data transforming and cleaning
+Power query – for data transforming and cleaning<br>
-- DAX – for certain measurements
+DAX – for certain measurements<br>
-- Power BI – for data visualization like charts and dashboard building
+Power BI – for data visualization like charts and dashboard building